 If the FCDO advise against all but essential travel to your destination but you still need to travel, you can get a level of cover with our European FCDO Travel Advice Extension as long as there are no government travel restrictions in place.

-You can also make the most of a discount of 10% off PCR tests with new travel insurance policies.
+You can also make the most of a discount of 10% off COVID tests with new travel insurance policies.

 When should I buy my travel insurance?